artpol84/slxc/README.md

     `sudo lxc-ls --active`

-    Both tools should show all your machines
+    Both tools should show all your virtual "machines" running.

 13. Now you can attach to any machine with